cheesebuilding/HKIS-SDLT-HACKATHON-2024/README.md

 - **User Authentication:** Secure login and registration system for users.
 - **Lost Item Posting:** Users can easily post details about lost items, including where they were found and where they should be retrieved.
-- **Search and Filter:** Convenient search and filter options to help users find lost items.
-- **User Profile:** Personalized user profiles to manage posted items and view activity history.
-- **Notifications:** Real-time notifications to inform users about updates on their posted items.

 ## Screenshots